VDA5050/VDA5050/VDA5050_EN.md

 If there are actions in the `actionStates` scheduled, these actions shall be cancelled and report 'FAILED' in their `actionState`.
 If there are actions in the `actionStates` running, those actions should be cancelled and also be reported as 'FAILED'.
 If the action cannot be cancelled, the `actionState` of that action should reflect that by reporting 'RUNNING' while it is running, and after that the respective state ('FINISHED', if successful and 'FAILED', if not).
-While there are running actions in the `actionStates`, the cancelOrder action shall report 'RUNNING', until all actions are cancelled/finished.
+While there are running actions in the `actionStates`, the cancelOrder action shall report 'RUNNING' until all actions are cancelled/finished.
 Actions that cannot be cancelled (cancelAllowed = false) shall be finished.
 After all movement of the mobile robot and all of the actions in the `actionStates` are stopped, the `cancelOrder` action status shall report 'FINISHED'.
-This means that the mobile robot is idle and ready to receive new orders.
+The mobile robot shall then be idle and ready to receive new orders.

 The `orderId` and `orderUpdateId` are kept.